-And he divided himself against them, he and his servants, by night, and smote them, and pursued them...
+And there went out the king of Sodom, and the king of Gomorrah, and the king of Admah, and the king ...
 This passage is part of the Abrahamic narratives which shift from universal human history to God's particular covenant people.
 The Abraham cycle (Genesis 12-25) demonstrates God's sovereign election, covenant faithfulness, and the development of faith through testing and promise fulfillment.